jamesknelson/react-pacomo/README.md

 - Depends on a build system
 - Does not handle `props.className` automatically
 - Does not append a root class automatically
-- DOes not handle [classnames](npmjs.com/package/classnames) objects
+- Does not handle [classnames](npmjs.com/package/classnames) objects
 - You don't know your class names ahead of time, meaning no monkey-patching

 ### Inline Style